mat1/building-microservices/exercises/4-get-real-movies.md

 ### Get Some Real Movies

-Now it is time to get some real movies instead of the hard coded once in the *MovieController*.
-The *MoiveController* should now make a REST call `GET https://movie-service.herokuapp.com/api/v1/movies` to fetch the movies from the *Movie Service*.
+The *MoiveController* should make a REST call `GET https://movie-service.herokuapp.com/api/v1/movies` to fetch the movies from the *Movie Service*.

 First you should create a class **MovieSerciceAdapter** which act as an adapter between the *Movie Service* and the *Movice Ticket Service*.
 This class should use Feign to call the external REST service.

-Below you find an Integration Test **MoviesAdapterIT** and an empty **MovieServiceAdapter** skeleton which you can use as a starting point.
+Below you find an Integration Test **MovieServiceAdapterIT** and an empty **MovieServiceAdapter** skeleton which you can use as a starting point.

 ```java
 // IntegrationTest